LearnersGuild/guide/Dynamic_Tensions/Growth.md

 We acknowledge that these gaps exist, and we are dedicated to closing them.

-We are inspired by efforts like those of Chris Argyris, who recognized the existence of these gaps as a prime hindrance to organizational effectiveness and even learning in the specific.
-We will work to create easily learnable methods that help individuals communicate in ways that don’t arouse defensive reactions in others, and that enable individuals to receive and integrate feedback.[^2]
+The existence of these gaps as a prime hindrance to our collective effectiveness and even learning in the specific.
+We work to create easily learnable methods that help individuals communicate in ways that don’t arouse defensive reactions in others, and that enable individuals to receive and integrate feedback.[^2]

 ----